v. 1.4RC September 2014

 The Windows installer will put shortcuts to the Perceptron executable file and to the Perceptron Settings.
 By double-clicking Perceptron shortcut, the appropriate 32/64-bit version of Java should start automatically.
 The shortcut Perceptron Settings is used to edit the Settings.txt file in a text editor (if necessary).

-In the past, users encountered the problem, because the 32-bit Java for Windows updates itself automatically via internet and the 64-bit version does not.
+In the past, users also encountered another problem at startup, because the 32-bit Java for Windows updates itself automatically via internet and the 64-bit version does not.
 Over time, the 32-bit version would install itself as the primary version, so a direct shortcut to Perceptron.jar program would execute as a 32-bit program at a slow speed.
 If you manually set the Java environment variables, the problem will be solved and the helper applications will work (Perceptron 64.exe, perceptron64.bat).
+At present, the 64-bit Java is indeed the default version that the Oracle installation program sets-up automatically.

 For the manual installation, use the following procedure.